opea-project/GenAIExamples/comps/llms/text-generation/README.md

 ### 3.3 Consume LLM Service

-You can set the following model parameters according to your actual needs, such as `max_new_tokens`, `streaming`.
+You can set the following model parameters according to your actual needs, such as `max_tokens`, `streaming`.

 The `streaming` parameter determines the format of the data returned by the API.
 It will return text string with `streaming=false`, return text streaming flow with `streaming=true`.